SUI-Components/sui/packages/sui-logger/README.md

 #### With Reporter

-> The Reporter needs a `star` method to inicialize the reporter.
+> The Reporter needs a `start` method to inicialize the reporter.

 ```js
 export const initTracker = ({Reporter, appName, environment, version, tenant, ...config}) => {